 Before this change, you would have to pay $30 to book domestic travel through AA Reservations, or $40 for international travel.
-You could get this fee waived if you weren't able to book the award online—such as when booking Reduced Mileage Awards.
+You could typically get this fee waived if you weren't able to book the award online.

 It's important to note that this change is only for AAdvantage awards.
 AA will continue to charge a $25-$35 fee for booking cash travel through AA Reservations.

 Extended Mileage Expiration Pause

 American Airlines has now extended its mileage expiration pause through June 30, 2021.
 Now, AAdvantage members don't have to worry about their miles expiring due to inactivity for another 7 months.